Victoria Police: Fleet

 Victoria Police's fleet comprises a wide range of different vehicles including Mercedes, Volkswagen, Hyundai, BMW, and Tesla.
 In 2018/19 Victoria Police introduced a revamp to their highway patrol fleet, which previously contained mainly Holden VFs.
-Victoria Police's general duties fleet now mainly uses SUVs including the new Volkswagen Tiguan, Kia Sorento, Hyundai Santa Fe and Toyota Kluger (in some markets called, Toyota Highlander).
+Victoria Police's general duties fleet now mainly uses SUVs including the new Volkswagen Tiguan, Kia Sorento, Hyundai Santa Fe and Toyota Kluger (in some markets called, Toyota Highlander) along with Hyundai Palisade.
 They also use 4WDs in rural areas Toyota LandCruiser Prado and Mitsubishi Pajero.

 VICPOL's main frontline response vehicle is their divisional 'divvy' van based on the Ford Ranger that replaced the Holden Colorado from 2021.
 The Ford Ranger includes numerous new safety features including CCTV cameras all over the van.
 The Holden Colorado two door 4x2 'divvy' van replaced the Holden Commodore ute based 'divvy' van in 2018 and featured air conditioning and a 360-degree-view camera in the prisoner pod.
 A small number of the Colorado 'divvy' vans located in country areas were four door 4x4 and were equipped with a bull bar and winch.
 VICPOL will now be replacing the divvy every three years.
 In 2023, the latest generation Ford Ranger 'divvy' van was unveiled which will all be fitted a steel bull bar previously only fitted to country and urban fringe located vans.
 Most VICPOL stations across the state have at least one divisional van including other general duties and specialist vehicles.

 In March 2014, the Water Police purchased a new catamaran vessel.
 The A$1.9 million, 14.9-metre-long boat will assist in the search for people stranded at sea or washed overboard and during periods of total darkness, poor light and rough seas.
 The vessel has the ability to scan the seabed for sunken vessels, and a radar can be switched into heat seeking mode to help locate a person at night, or in situations of poor visibility and rough conditions.